lupyuen/lupyuen.github.io/src/sensor.md

   &slice[0],
   c.O_RDONLY | c.O_NONBLOCK
 );
+// Slice must be null-terminated.
-// Triggers a runtime panic if the Slice is empty
+// Triggers a runtime panic if the Slice is empty.
 ```

 [(More about Slices)](https://ziglang.org/documentation/master/#Slices)